 The problem is that this isn’t a good book.

 First, the grammar and spelling are a problem.
-While most of the book is fine, it appears that only the first couple of chapters were really reviewed by an editor.
-As the book goes on, there are more awkward sentences, misused words, misspellings, etc. It’s not constant, but it happens often enough that it is very distracting every time it happens again.
+While most of the book is fine, it appears that only the first couple of chapters were actually reviewed by an editor.
+As the book goes on, there are more awkward sentences, misused words, misspellings, etc. It’s not constant, but it happens often enough that it is very distracting.

-Next, the author pads the book with unnecessary descriptions of all of the things surrounding the vampires: computers, watches, and oh so many descriptions of cars.
-Look I like cars, I get car magazines.
+Next, the author pads the book with unnecessary descriptions of all of the things surrounding the vampires: computers, watches, and, oh, so many descriptions of cars.
+Look, I like cars, I get car magazines.
 When every fifth sentence seems to be a description of a vehicle, it starts to get old.
 It wouldn’t be so bad if somehow the cars represented an analysis of the characters.
-There is very little of that, and what there is of it doesn’t really paint a picture of the characters, the presumable point of getting that far into inanimate objects that belong to them.
+There is very little of that, and what there is of it doesn’t really paint a picture of the characters, which is the presumable point.
 It’s as if the author wrote “He had an expensive car,” and that information alone was supposed to tell the reader something about the character.
-It does, in a very superficial way, but given that pretty much all of these vampires have expensive cars, even that doesn’t really tell us much.
+It does, in a very superficial way, but given that pretty much all of these vampires have expensive cars, that doesn’t really tell us much.

 By the way, if you like disembodied clinical descriptions of breast size, without even the colorful nomenclature of a construction worker on the street, you’ll find plenty of that here.
 Men seem to not have anything equivalent to describe, but even their descriptions seem to fall flat.

 Maybe, then, this is an erotic novel.
 It is, if “They had sex.
 Oral, but no anal” is a sentence you consider erotic.